vishnu-rao-k/git-history/README.md

 ## Features
 - **View Full Commit History**: Display the entire commit history of your repository in a searchable, sortable table within Visual Studio Code.
-- **Commit Details**: Click on any commit to view detailed information, including author, date, commit message, and changed files.
 - **Integration with Source Control**: Seamlessly integrates with VS Code’s built-in Git features for a unified workflow.
 - **Responsive UI**: Optimized for performance and usability, even in large repositories.